 In connection with the annual impairment assessment, the Company reviews the useful lives for intangible assets and whether events or changes in circumstances indicate that an indefinite life may no longer be appropriate.
-As of October 1, 2022, the Company reclassified certain indefinite-lived intangible assets with a carrying value of \$49.9 million to the definite-lived intangible asset category because these assets were no longer considered to have an indefinite life.
+During the year ended December 31, 2024, the Company reclassified certain indefinite-lived intangible assets with a carrying value of \$47.2 million to the definite-lived intangible asset category because these assets were no longer considered to have an indefinite life.